debnathsoumili782-ui/SoulMirror-Tarot/README.md

 ![SoulMirror Tarot Reading Result](docs/screenshots/reading-result.png)

-A generated tarot reading presents the selected card, its orientation, and the contextual interpretation for the user's question.
+The reading result interface presents the selected tarot card, its orientation, and the contextual interpretation generated for the user's question.

 ---